-In accordance with the SUNY Policy on Award of Academic Credit by Evaluation dated July 23, 1976, students in attendance at SUNY Sullivan or prospective students planning to enter the college may receive academic credit by taking published and/or collegeconstructed subject examinations.
-Students at the college may apply not more than thirty (30) credit hours earned through published and/or collegeconstructed subject examinations or by evaluation toward the fulfillment of graduation requirements.
-All courses which offer credit by examination require a "C" or better to pass.
-A maximum of nine (9) credits may be allowed for College Proficiency Examinations.
+Credit by Examination:

-The student may select the College Proficiency Examination of the State of New York, the College Level Examination Program of the College Board, International Baccalaureate, or Advanced Placement Courses given during high school.
-College-constructed examinations offered as a challenge by examination are specified by each division.
+Students at the college may apply for no more than thirty (30) credit hours earned through published and/ or college constructed subject examinations or by evaluation toward the fulfillment of graduation requirements.
+All courses which offer credit by examination require the equivalent of "C" or better to pass.
+A maximum of nine (9) credits may be allowed per each College Proficiency Examination.

+The student may select the College Proficiency Examination of the State of New York, the College Level Examination Program (CLEP) of the College Board, International Baccalaureate (IB), Advanced Placement (AP) Courses given during high school, or other published exams.
 Students planning to attend the college should have their test scores submitted along with other credentials as required by the Admissions Office.
-Students already enrolled at the college must secure approval from the Vice President of Academic and Student Affairs before taking any of the examinations if they plan to use the examination for credit at this college.